 Spaghetti and meat sauce

 This is a classic dish that is easy to make and perfect for backpacking.
-When making spaghetti and meat sauce for backpacking, you can make the components all together and then dehydrate them.
-Or use add dehydrated ground beef and dehydrated pasta sauce to your already dehydrated pasta.
+When making spaghetti and tomato sauce for backpacking, you can combine the components and then dehydrate them.
+Or add dehydrated ground beef and dehydrated pasta sauce to your already dehydrated pasta.

-Since spaghetti and pasta sauce is such a simple recipe, you can use almost any spaghetti recipe as long as it doesn’t contain olive oil.
+Since pasta and spaghetti sauce are such simple recipes, you can use almost any spaghetti recipe as long as it doesn’t contain olive oil.
 Olive oil and other oils will be impossible to fully dehydrate for safe storage as well as choosing ground meat with a low fat percentage.

 Pasta Primavera